Skip to main content

 • Parameters:

-• callback: The callback function, which receives animationName and target.
+• callback: A callback function that accepts two parameters: animationName and target.

-Here’s a full example showing how to create a character, play animations, add equipment, and handle animation end events.
+The following is a comprehensive example that demonstrates how to create a character, play animations, equip items, and handle animation end events.

 local Playable <const> = require("Playable")